Make an impact on students and schools within the Lakota community by seeking a job in South Dakota.

 Master’s Degree Option

-Corps members in South Dakota can choose to pursue a master's degree through the University of South Dakota (USD) and Black Hills State University (BHSU).
+Corps members in South Dakota can choose to pursue a master's degree through the Sinte Gleska University or Oglala Lakota College, but a master's degree is not required to teach in South Dakota.

 To finance tuition, corps members typically use their AmeriCorps Education Awards and partial tuition reimbursement benefits from their district.
 Find out more about certification requirements in South Dakota, along with training through TFA.